jinghuazhao/R/docs/README.md

 ## Fedora 43

-It is possible to enable apptainer 1.4.5-3 by `sudo dnf install apptainer`, and the same .sif from above can be used.
+One can enable apptainer 1.4.5-3 by `sudo dnf install apptainer` to use the same .sif from above.

 ```bash
 # Under Bash